maximhar/rt-torrent/README.md

 rt-torrent
 ==========

-A Metro-style BitTorrent client, created as a diploma thesis by Maxim Harizanov and Dimitar Pankov.
+A light and easy to use BitTorrent client, created as a diploma thesis by Maxim Harizanov and Dimitar Pankov.